- WHO WE ARE

 6. Staff Training: Train staff annually in proper handling and disposal of amalgam materials.
 Also train new staff when hired.
 Maintain training log for all employees, for 3 years and make sure that records are readily available for inspection.

-- Click here for a list of Castro Valley Dentists who are committeed to safe amalgam practices.
+Click here for a list of Castro Valley Dentists who are committed to safe amalgam practices.